yandex-cloud/docs/en/_qa/billing/payment.md

 #### What goes into the cost of using {{ marketplace-full-name }}? {#marketplace}

 The cost of using {{ marketplace-full-name }} is the total cost of using {{ marketplace-full-name }} products.
-To review the items that make up the usage costs in detail, see the [usage detail](../../billing/operations/check-charges.md) under Billing, grouping by product.
+To review the items that make up the usage costs in detail, see [usage details](../../billing/operations/check-charges.md) under Billing, grouped by product.